The instructions below are just to quickly get you going with E2B. If you have special requirements then read the 'Make E2B' pages.

 Variety of file systems supported

-Your E2B USB drive can be formatted either as FAT32 or NTFS.
+Your E2B USB drive can be formatted either as FAT32, or as NTFS (recommended).

-Although ExFat will also work for most payloads, XP or Vista RTM and some WinPE ISOs will not work, so for this reason exFat is not recommended (also you may find that some systems won't boot!).
+Although ExFat will also work for most payloads, XP or Vista RTM and some WinPE ISOs will not work, so for this reason exFat is not recommended (also you may find that some systems BIOSes won't boot it!).
+Also, SWITCH_E2B.exe does not work on exFAT (or ext2/3/4) drives.

 E2B will also boot from an ext2/3 USB drive (but Windows Install ISOs won't work, it is very difficult to make files contiguous and ext is case-sensitive, so again, not recommended).